SolarArbiter/SolarArbiter.github.io/framework_documentation.md

 ---
 layout: base
 permalink: /documentation/framework/
+title: Framework Documentation
 ---

 Solar Forecast Arbiter Design
 =============================

 The Solar Forecast Arbiter is an open source framework for the evaluation of solar irradiance, solar power and net-load forecasts.
 It is comprised of three software components: The API, Dashboard and Core library.
 ## Components

 ### Solar Forecast Arbiter Dashboard